erikpukinskis/onnemi-4211/README.md

 ### O — One Language

-- No CSS, HTML, macros, build flags, etc. Construct assets (and build artifacts) imperatively in the same language you are coding in.
+- No CSS, HTML, macros, build flags, etc. Construct all assets, start all services, generate all build artifacts imperatively in the same language you are coding in.

 ### N — No Config